circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 2. (Optional) Install the CircleCI-Public CLI by following the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) documentation.
 The `circleci config process` command is helpful for checking a reusable config.

-3. Change the `version` key to 2.1 in your `.circleci/config.yml` file and commit the changes to test your build.
-Ensure that your project build succeeds with the new pipelines before adding any new 2.1 keys to your config.
+3. Use `version: 2.1` in your `.circleci/config.yml` file.

 4. Run builds with your new configuration by pushing to your GitHub or Bitbucket repo.
-The Jobs page displays runs using the new pipelines service.
+The Pipelines page displays all pipelines for your organization/username, and you can filter this page by Project or Branch.

-After your build is running successfully with pipelines enabled and version 2.1 in the `.circleci/config.yml` file, it is possible to add new keys to reuse config and run the same job more than once with different parameters (re-use jobs).
+Once your project is configured using `version 2.1` in the `.circleci/config.yml` file, you can use the keys covered in this guide to reuse config, for example, run the same job more than once with different parameters.

 ## Authoring Reusable Commands